Tree To Table

 Have you ever wondered how olive oil is made?
 How about how the trees grow, and how they are harvested?
 At Cobram Estate, one of the things that we pride ourselves on the most is being a vertically integrated company.
-This means that we not only produce award winning olive oil, we do everything from raising them up in the nursery, to planting them, and ever all the grove management.
-For all you secret agriculture nerds out there, and everyone that is passionate to learn more about the story of food before it hits the shelves, here is a step by step process in how we at Cobram Estate make out Best of Show EVOO.
+This means that we not only produce award-winning olive oil, but we also do everything from raising them up in the nursery to planting them, and ever all the grove management.
+For all the secret agriculture nerds out there, and everyone that is passionate to learn more about the story of food before it hits the shelves, here is a step by step process in how we at Cobram Estate make out Best of Show EVOO.

 Planting our Groves